koonix/lfutils/README.md

 ## LF_BAT_OPTS

 lfpreviewer uses [bat](https://github.com/sharkdp/bat)
-for text file previews, called with the options `-pf --number`, which enable colorization and line numbers.
+for text file previews, called with the options `-pf --number`, which enables colorization and line numbers.

-but if you would like to pass different options to bat, you can put them in the `LF_BAT_OPTS` environment variable.
+But if you would like to pass different options to bat, you can put them in the `LF_BAT_OPTS` environment variable.

-example line to put in `~/.bash_profile` or `~/.zprofile`:
+Example line to put in `~/.bash_profile` or `~/.zprofile`:

 ```
 export BAT_THEME='gruvbox-dark'